AI as Ego-less Intelligence (ela)

 Human discourse carries undercurrents of status negotiation and identity performance.
 We accept information more readily from high-status sources, resist facts that threaten our group identity, and use reasoning to reach conclusions that protect our social standing.
 Every argument is simultaneously about ideas and about maintaining position in social hierarchies.

 This is not cynicism—it is biological reality.
-We cannot simply decide to reason without ego any more than we can decide to see without eyes.
+We cannot simply decide to reason without ego any more than we can decide to see without eyes—though, as contemplative traditions demonstrate, the grip of ego can be loosened with sustained practice.

 II.
 The Nature of Ego-less Intelligence